darkrelics/eidolon-engine/documentation/schema.md

    - Sets FinishedAt timestamp and FinalOutcome (death/failure/minimal/normal/exceptional)
    - Death and failure outcomes are still considered "completed" attempts, not abandonments
-   - Story added to character's CompletedStories list (regardless of outcome)
+   - Story added to character's CompletedStories list if StoryType is "one-time" or "daily" (not "repeatable")
+   - Entry format: `{story_id: {"StoryType": "daily", "CompletedAt": timestamp}}`
    - Calculates TotalDuration in seconds
    - Character GameMode reset to "None", ActiveStoryID/ActiveSegmentID cleared

 4. **Abandonment (Player-Initiated)**: When player voluntarily quits via `api_story_abandon`

    - Sets FinishedAt timestamp and FinalOutcome to "abandoned"
-   - Story added to character's AbandonedStories list (not CompletedStories)
+   - Story recorded in story history only (AbandonedStories field removed from character record)
    - Character GameMode reset to "None", ActiveStoryID/ActiveSegmentID cleared
    - **Cannot be resumed** - must start fresh if repeatable
    - Distinct from death/failure - represents player choice to quit, not story outcome